waku-org/specs/standards/application/relay-reliability.md

 **Search criteria with message hash**

-The node may have connection issues to *publish* messages via relay network.
-This search criteria can be used to check whether a message is populated in the network or not.
+For the nodes that may have connection issues to *publish* messages via relay network, this search criteria can be used to check whether a message is populated in the network or not.
 The message exists in store node can be marked from `outgoing` to `sent` by application.
 If the message is not found in the store node, the application can resend the message.

 **Search criteria with topics and time range**

-The node may have connection issues to *receive* messages via relay network.
-This search criteria can be used to fetch missing messages from store nodes when network resumes.
+For the nodes that may have connection issues to *receive* messages via relay network, this search criteria can be used to fetch missing messages from store nodes when network resumes.

 By leveraging the store node to provide such query services, the application can mitigate the reliability issue of relay protocol.